Psychiatrists in Council Bluffs, IA

 2 Endorsed

 Your strength has led you here in this moment to take the next step in embracing a new path, a different future.
-I’m here to help guide you - through psychiatric evaluation/diagnosis, medication management, or therapy.
+I’m here to help guide you - through psychiatric evaluation/diagnosis and medication management.
 You don't need to keep self-medicating with technology, social media, food, and alcohol to feel happy, dull your emotional pain or shame, or escape your feelings.
 Wake up feeling rested, worthy, and motivated.
 Reconnect with others and find joy in the simple things again.
 Experience peace in your life by making healthier choices and building healthier relationships with yourself and others.

 Your strength has led you here in this moment to take the next step in embracing a new path, a different future.
-I’m here to help guide you - through psychiatric evaluation/diagnosis, medication management, or therapy.
+I’m here to help guide you - through psychiatric evaluation/diagnosis and medication management.
 You don't need to keep self-medicating with technology, social media, food, and alcohol to feel happy, dull your emotional pain or shame, or escape your feelings.
 Wake up feeling rested, worthy, and motivated.
 Reconnect with others and find joy in the simple things again.
 Experience peace in your life by making healthier choices and building healthier relationships with yourself and others.

 I partner with clients of all ages and life experiences.
 My goal is to be your teammate in finding the simplest and healthiest strategies to allow you to take ownership of your mental health.